Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

 The extra parameter for the baryon radius, $r_b$, allows us to impose the constraint that the chiral masses of both the pion and nucleon families acquire their maximum values at the critical point.
 For a specific choice of $T_c=T_{ch,0}$ we have a freeze out curve which links the freeze out temperature with the baryon-chemical potential.
 So, in order to calculate the position of the critical point we have to evaluate the value of the critical parameters ($T_{cr}$, $\mu_{Bcr}$, $\mu_{scr}$), as well as, the values of the meson radius, $r_m$ and baryon radius, $r_b$.
 This is accomplished by solving, for given $T_c$, the following set of five equations:

-We find that for $T_c=T_{ch,0} \gtrsim$157.6 MeV there is real solution for the chiral pion mass and that for $T_c\simeq$165.2 MeV the position of the critical point is located at zero baryon chemical potential.
-However, for $T_c\gtrsim$163.7 MeV the $\Delta$ family develops a chiral mass which is slightly above the maximum allowed value (at most 0.4\%).
+For the (vh) and the (**) hadron set we find that the solutions are limited by the values of $T_c$ which produce zero pion chiral mass at $\mu_B=0$ and critical point at $\mu_B=$0.
+For the (*) hadron set the solutions are limited by the minimum value of $T_c$ that produces a solution.
+Also, only for the (vh) set the $\Delta$ family develops a chiral mass which is slightly above the maximum allowed value.
 To stay on the safe side we exclude these cases for the solution of a critical point.
-Thus, the critical point is located in the interval $\mu_B \simeq $145-394 MeV and the area in $\mu_B$ which is allowed for the critical point is further suppressed compared to the case of the common hadronic radius.
-In Fig.~\ref{fig:cprmrb} we show our results for the position of the QCD critical point for all the accepted values of $T_c$=157.6-165.2 MeV.
+After applying all these constraints and for all hadron sets we find that the critical point is located in the interval $\mu_B \simeq $513-0 MeV and the critical region in $\mu_B$ is further suppressed compared to the case of the common hadronic radius.
+In Fig.~\ref{fig:cprmrb} we show our results for the position of the QCD critical point for the values for $T_c$=153.6-163.6 MeV (though the solutions which correspond to $T_c$=162.4-163.6 for the (vh) set are excluded).
 In Figs.~\ref{fig:cprmrb}(i)-(ii) we plot the calculated mesonic radius $r_m$ and baryonic radius $r_b$ which correspond to the conditions of the critical point as function of $T_c$.
 In Figs.~\ref{fig:cprmrb}(iii)-(v) we depict the position of the critical point ($T_{cr},\mu_{B,cr}, \mu_{s,cr}$, respectively) as a function of $T_c$.
 In Fig.~\ref{fig:cprmrb}(vi) we illustrate the solution at zero baryon density for the chiral mass of each family (as the ratio to the higher allowed chiral mass of the family) with varying $T_c$.
-Also in Figs.~\ref{fig:cprmrb} we show by solid square the critical point which further fulfils the criterion described in the next Section \ref{sec:crit}.
-This corresponds to $T_c \simeq$160.8 MeV and it is located at $\mu_B\simeq$266.4 MeV and $T \simeq$151.8 MeV.
+Also, in Figs.~\ref{fig:cprmrb} we show by stars the critical points which further fulfils the criterion described in the next Section \ref{sec:crit}.
+This corresponds to $T_c \simeq$157.1-159.2 MeV and it is located at $\mu_{B,cr}\simeq$271.6-278.9 MeV and $T_{cr}\simeq$148.1-149.9 MeV.

 Next we can evaluate the thermodynamic variables on the crossover curve, for a given value of $T_c$.
 The value of $r_b$ remains fixed to the value which was found from the equations that determined the critical point for this value of $T_c$.
-So we have to determine the set ($T,\mu_s;r_m$) for every value of
+So we obtain ($T,\mu_s;r_m$) for every value of $\mu_B$ by solving equations (\ref{eq:PLPHG_rmrb}),(\ref{eq:freezeout_2}) and (\ref{eq:S=0_2}), while the chiral masses for all families are calculated by eq.~(\ref{eq:HGchnBF}) with $V_{HG}=\tilde{V}$.